manuelbarbas/primodium/README.md

 # Resource and Research Requirements

-The following components are used to store _metadata_ that is read before a building is built by the user. `RequiredResourcesComponent` stores a list of resource IDs that are required by a building, after which the specific resource count is stored in `ItemComponent` as "owned" by the building ID (i.e. `hashKeyEntity(resourceId, buildingId)` as key with count as value). `RequiredResearchComponent` is a boolean that stores the required research objective. `BuildingLimitComponent` stores building limit requirements.
+The following components are used to store _metadata_ that is read before a building is built by the user. `RequiredResourcesComponent` stores a list of resource IDs that are required by a building, after which the specific resource count is stored in `ItemComponent` as "owned" by the building ID (i.e. `hashKeyEntity(resourceId, buildingId)` as key with count as value). `RequiredResearchComponent` is a boolean that stores the required research objective. `MaxBuildingsComponent` stores building limit requirements.

 ```
   RequiredResearchComponent
   RequiredResourcesComponent
   ItemComponent
-  BuildingLimitComponent
+  MaxBuildingsComponent
 ```

 # Resource Production

 `MineComponent` stores both metadata and player data.

-- _Metadata_: with `hashKeyEntity(buildingId, buildingLevel)` as key, stores the production rate of that resource for that level of that building per blockchain block.
+- _Metadata_: with `hashKeyEntity(buildingId, level)` as key, stores the production rate of that resource for that level of that building per blockchain block.
 In `LibBuildingDesignInitializer`, the production rate is set for each level of each building that produces resources.
 - _Player Data_: with `hashKeyEntity(resourceId, playerEntity)` as key, stores the production of that resource per blockchain block.

 Player resource production is updated when: